This is a customizable multi-layer timeline component that is designed to play and mix media elements.

 Add an element by clicking on the background of the layer.

 Playing a sub-range of the Timeline:

-The timelines can be any combination you want, and in scene1, you select and composite layers as you see fit, and select and mix audio to suit your needs.
-The example has layer 1 and 2 blended together, with layer 3 composited over 1 and 2.
-Layer 4 is used for an audio track, and any audio on movies in layer 1 or 2 get mixed in.
+The timelines can be mixed in any combination you want, and in scene1, you select and composite layers as you see fit, and select and mix audio to suit your needs.
+The example has layer 1 and 2 screened together, with layer 3 composited over 1 and 2.
+Layer 4 is used for an audio track, and any audio on movies in layer 1 gets mixed in.

-The element types are pretty basic currently, playing movies and audio at normal speed synced to the start of the element.
-Event and Channel elements are a blank slate currently.
-Also keyframing channels isn't hooked in.
+The element types are pretty basic currently, playing movies and audio at normal speed, synced to the start of the element.
+Event elements run one command on start and one at end.
+Channel elements don't do much currently.
+Also keyframing parameters isn't implemented directly.

-There are no delete buttons, you can just go into scene1 and delete any layer1-layern component, and within a layer you can delete any element component.
+You can delete via a right-click on a layer or an element, or you can just go into scene1 and delete any layer1, layer2... component, and within a layer you can delete any element component.

-You will see that some elements have their specific effect built internal to the element component (audio file playback for example: in the elementN/effect conponent), and some are external - like effect2 beside an element2 (if it is a generative thing).
+If you go into any layer component, you will see that some elements have their specific effect built internal to the element component (audio file playback for example: in the elementN/effect component), and some effects are external to the element component - like effect2 beside an element2 (if it is a generative thing).
 It works either way - inside or outside the element component, and allows for huge image/audio generating components to live somewhere else in your project.
 (The element component has a parameter Effect, which is the path to the effect, and the effect component has an Element path parameter that points back to the element.)

-Anyway, I started on this right after the Day For Night festival (Dec 17) where I got it in my head from looking at the digital art and talking to the 27 other TouchDesigner users in attendance to stop talking and make this no-fuss component.
+I started on this right after the Day For Night festival (Dec 2017) where I got it in my head from looking at the terrific digital art and talking to the 27 other TouchDesigner users in attendance to stop talking and make this no-fuss component.

 April 17, 2017 - uploaded timeBase.4.tox (see doc below)